tkhq/qos/docs/guide_dev.md

 ### Mock NSM Behavior

 The mock NSM:
-- Returns a **hardcoded** attestation document (from `qos_nsm/src/static/mock_attestation_doc`)
+- Signs a **fresh, parseable** COSE Sign1 attestation document for each request
-- Uses **hardcoded PCR values** (all defined in `qos_nsm/src/mock.rs`)
+- Preserves the request `user_data`, `nonce`, and `public_key` fields in the document
+- Reflects its live PCR bank in the document, including the PCR16/PCR17 manifest commitments extended during boot; measurement PCRs can be seeded with `qos_core --mock-pcrs <path>`
 - Uses a **fixed timestamp** (unless `mock_realtime` feature is enabled)
-- Does not perform real cryptographic attestation
+- Signs with the **mock NSM PKI** (see `qos_nsm/src/static/mock_pki/`), not the AWS Nitro PKI

+Verification of *peer* enclave attestation documents (e.g. during key forwarding) always uses the trust root reported by the NSM provider: the AWS Nitro root CA in production, or the mock root CA when running with `--mock`.
+Mock-signed documents can never be verified against the AWS Nitro root.

 ### Why --unsafe-eph-path-override?

 The boot flow requires the enclave side to have the setup ephemeral private key and the client side to have the associated public key.
 In production, the setup public key is carried in the attestation document and checked against PCR16 before clients encrypt quorum shares to it.
-Locally, we cannot generate real attestation documents, so we return a hardcoded mock attestation document.
-The mock attestation document contains an **invalid** ephemeral public key, and even if it was valid we would not have access to the associated private key.
+Locally, the mock attestation document embeds the real setup public key, but `qos_client` only trusts the AWS Nitro root, so it cannot fully verify a mock document.

 The `--unsafe-eph-path-override` flag tells the client to:
 1. **Ignore** the public key from the attestation document